 LORENZ HUCKETT: I'm working at this moment with one hand.

 GREENE: Huckett is vegan and works at a vegan restaurant in Munich.
 This year he suggested that his dad offers of vegan food for Oktoberfest.

-HUCKETT: He likes it so it's no problem to making this vegan menu.
+HUCKETT: He likes it so it's no problem to make him this vegan menu.

 MONTAGNE: Options include carrot soup, a vegan cheese noodle bake, and pork soy medallions with veggies in a mushroom cream sauce.

 HUCKETT: It's my favorite.
-Sweet(ph) taste, but also expensive, like 20 euros...
+It's really tasty, but also expensive, like 20 euros...